gammahazard/Fleet-SDK-cc/README.md

     }
     });

-   The unsignedTransaction can be signed by passing it into ergo.sign_tx(unsignedTransaction) and then submitted using ergo.sumbmit_tx(signedTransaction)
+   The unsignedTransaction can be signed by passing it into ergo.sign_tx(unsignedTransaction) and then submitted using ergo.submit_tx(signedTransaction)